Hilbert Spaces

 \( <f,g >=< \hat{f},\hat{g} >=\sum_{n=- \infty}^{ \infty } f_n g_n \)

-In particular, if {an} ∈ l2(Z) then the partial sums
+In particular if {an} ∈ l2(Z), then partial sums given by

 \( S_{n}(x)= \sum_{n=-N}^{N } a_{n} e^{2 \pi nx} \)

-Forms a sequence converging to some function, f ∈ L2
+Conforms a convergent succession to a function, f ∈ L2

 Was useful? want add anything?